-UN Secretary General António Guterres highlighted the need for an immediate and complete ceasefire in all parts of the planet due to the spread of the coronavirus.
+UN Secretary General António Guterres highlighted the need for an immediate and complete ceasefire in all parts of the planet due to the spread of the.
 He made the corresponding special statement on Monday during a video conference with journalists accredited to the world organization.

 “I call for an immediate global ceasefire in all corners of the world,” said Guterres.
 “It’s time to block the path of armed conflict and jointly focus on the true struggle of our whole life.”
 “I appeal to the warring parties: stop hostilities, drop mistrust and enmity, silence guns, stop artillery shelling, stop air strikes,” the UN Secretary General said in an appeal.

 He expressed confidence that as soon as possible “the ailment of the war should be put to an end and the disease that is raging in the world should be fought.”
 “It starts with the cessation of hostilities around the world.
 Now,” he added.